kragorg/dng/chapters/2025-05-11 — Dungeons and Gardens.md

 ## The Journey Begins

-The party decides on a measured pace, hoping to cover approximately 18 miles per day without undue risk.
+The party decides on a measured pace, hoping to cover approximately 24 miles each day without undue risk.
 Gerhard, drawing on years of wilderness experience, prepares their rations.
 His hands move with practiced efficiency,